kubeflow/kubeflow/components/centraldashboard/README.md

     - You will need to inject your requrests with a `kubeflow-userid` header
     - You can do this in Chrome by using the [Header Editor](https://chromewebstore.google.com/detail/eningockdidmgiojffjmkdblpjocbhgh) extension
     - For example, set the `kubeflow-userid` header to `user@example.com`
-    - __WARNING:__ an unknown issue stops the iframe apps (like Pipelines, Notebooks) from seeing the selected namespace.
-If you can help, please do!

 ### Server Components